 Specifications

-Best use: Public locking, trailhead stops, café rails
+Best use: Public stops, café locking, trailhead deterrence

-What it pairs well with: Any D-lock or chain as the primary security layer
+What it pairs well with: Any serious D-lock or chain as a second layer

 BikeFinder GPS Tracker